Yu-Jun-Zhao/cs116A_CG_Ray_Tracing/README.md

 Ray Tracing is an image rendering technique.
 This application uses this technique to render multiple 3d images.
 This application is created with [openFrameworks](https://openframeworks.cc/).
+If you are using visual studio, please run in release mode.

 ![RayTracing Sample](/bin/data/RayTraced.jpg)